CodaPakoda/Smart-Route-Optimiser/README.md

    - Synthetic (seeded) congestion zones and time-based patterns
 ```

-The dataset is built **once, offline**.
-The live app never calls external APIs — every request is a DB lookup plus C++ computation.
+The dataset is built once, offline.
+The live app never calls external APIs; every request is just a DB lookup plus C++ computation.
 This avoids live rate-limit dependency and keeps the app fast and reproducible.

 ## Why these algorithms

 - **A\* with a haversine heuristic**: finds the congestion-aware shortest path between any two nodes on the road graph.
-The heuristic biases search toward the goal instead of exploring uniformly in all directions (Dijkstra's behavior), which matters once congestion zones create uneven edge weights across multiple possible routes.
+The heuristic biases search toward the goal instead of exploring uniformly in all directions like Dijkstra does, which matters once congestion zones create uneven edge weights across multiple possible routes.
 - **Nearest-neighbor**: a greedy heuristic for building an initial stop-visiting order.
-Fast, but not optimal — it can get locally stuck in a suboptimal order.
+Fast, but not optimal, since it can get locally stuck in a suboptimal order.
 - **2-opt**: local search that iteratively reverses segments of the route if doing so reduces total time, correcting nearest-neighbor's mistakes.
-- **Why not exact TSP?** Exact TSP (e.g., Held-Karp DP) is O(n²·2ⁿ) — infeasible to compute per-request as stop counts grow.
-Nearest-neighbor + 2-opt is a standard, well-understood tradeoff: near-optimal results in polynomial time.
+- **Why not exact TSP?** Exact TSP (e.g. Held-Karp DP) is O(n²·2ⁿ), which is infeasible to compute per-request as stop counts grow.
+Nearest-neighbor + 2-opt is a standard, well-understood tradeoff that gives near-optimal results in polynomial time.

 ## Dataset